marcorinck/angular-growl/README.md

 ###Animations

 Beginning with angularJS 1.2 growl messages can be automatically animated with CSS animations when adding and/or closing them.
-All you have to do is add **ngAnimate** to your applications dependency list (and load the angular-animate.js provided by angularJS):
+All you have to do is load the angular-animate.js provided by angularJS and add **ngAnimate** to your applications dependency list:

 ````html
 <html>